 Feeding the Hungry – Thanksgiving Day Food Boxes and Turkey

-Nov.
-23 & 24, 2015, Vincentians from Resurrection Church in West Linn distributed 230 Thanksgiving food boxes to families that would have otherwise gone without on the very important family day.
+In November 2018, Vincentians from Resurrection Catholic Parish distributed 409 Thanksgiving food boxes to families that would have otherwise gone without on the very important family day.
 Everything necessary for a nice dinner plus additional food was in the box.
-The volunteers also give each family a $20 gift card so they could purchase meat for their dinner.
+The volunteers also give each family a gift card so they could purchase meat for their dinner.

 Feeding the Hungry – Home Delivery of Emergency Food Boxes